dimitri-xyz/dimitri-xyz.github.io/_posts/2017-04-21-random ints from random bits.md

 var winner = getRandIntInclusive(0, 9)
 console.log(`And the winner is You!
 Ticket number ${winner} !`)
 ```
+(Here's a [haskell version](https://gist.github.com/dimitri-xyz/ba6f6d81a9db39d2a918fb8ecece9a76) of the same code.)

 That's all folks!
 Now, you know how to properly generate uniformly distributed random integers from random bytes.
 Tricky, isn't it!?

+*Acknowledgments: I would like to thank [Tikhon Jelvis](http://jelv.is/) for some great suggestions to improve this blog post.*